leopard-ai/betty/docs/examples/data_reweighting.rst

     def training_step(self, batch):
         inputs, labels = batch

-        #we move the inputs and labels to the desired device for better computation
-        inputs, labels = inputs.to(args.device), labels.to(args.device)

         #we calculate the predicted labels from the forward pass of the classifier
         outputs = self.forward(inputs)